"Weak" coalition govt won't necessarily cut Italy's rating - S&P

-LONDON, June 19 The emergence of a "weak" coalition government in Italy would not necessarily lead S&P Global to downgrade the country's sovereign credit rating, the credit ratings agency said on Monday.
+LONDON, June 19 (Reuters) - The emergence of a "weak" coalition government in Italy would not necessarily lead S&P Global to downgrade the country's sovereign credit rating, the credit ratings agency said on Monday.

 S&P affirmed Italy's rating at BBB- with a stable outlook on May 5.